The cover to our first assignment, and no, you can't read it! |

 RODNEY DANGERFIELD: In 1990 Warner Bros. hired us to write a screenplay with Rodney.
 Meanwhile, I had re-enrolled at Long Beach State to get my illustration degree.
 I did this watercolor of Rodney for my night class.
 I wish I could tell you that it was a life study, but the VP at Warner Bros. wouldn't allow us to write with him because, "he's crazy."
 While we wrote the script, Rodney sued Caesars Palace in Las Vegas when his eyes were burned in a hotel steambath (they claimed he was stoned).
 Rodney would show up at his office in the studio every day wearing a blue terrycloth bathrobe with nothing on underneath.
 One producer met with him as he rode an exercise bike and was afraid Rodney's testicles were hanging so low that they were going to get caught and wrapped up in the gears.
 So this painting is at eye-level.
 You're welcome.

-"BACHELORMAN" SCRIPT COVER (1994): On the day we turned in the script, we had couriers from eight production companies waiting at Steve's for a copy of this script, ready to bid.
+"BACHELORMAN" SCRIPT COVER (1994): On the day we turned in the script, we had couriers from eight production companies waiting for a copy, ready to bid.
 We had just sold a spec for half a million dollars and we were "hot."
 By that afternoon, we were no longer "hot" and Steve called us to say he was pulling the script.
 One producer called it the most offensive script that he had ever read.
 Ten years later, we finally got the film made and it was actually accused of being too safe and sitcom-like (we had no money, so it was shot on stages like a sitcom).
 Were we 10 years ahead of our time or 10 years behind?
 You decide.
 (FYI: The essential 1994 bachelor supplies in the drawing were: Hair protein, Michael Bolton tickets, condoms, car key fobs for Ferrari, BMW and Lotus, crotch stuffing, and a "Dumb Things I Gotta Do" list with "Eat," "shit," and "sleep.")

 LIFE DRAWING STUDIES (1980-2000): I love to draw people in real time -- no photographs, no plaster models, and no artfully-obscuring clothing.
 You just concentrate on the anatomy -- where the muscles and tendons connect; how they hang on (or off) the bone.
 John Asaro taught me how the body curves and connects, how flexing one muscle affects another muscle, and why the anatomy works the way it does.
 John Lincoln pushed me to take what I had learned and apply it to artwork, i.e., convey an idea with a line instead of just copying form.
 He once said, "That's a virtuoso line," (being kind so I'd listen) then added, "but WHY IS IT THERE?"
 That question really challenged me to think as I drew instead of just copy, but frankly I'm still not sure why ANY of these lines are here, except they were fun to make.
 There are also a couple of drawings I made of girlfriends.
 These are generally unfinished because, well, I had a naked girlfriend in front of me, so the idea I was conveying to her had nothing to do with drawing.

-So it's basically just an organizational tool/exercise for me that nobody else would even care to find... but if you've just wandered onto this page by accident...
-I hope you like it, too!
+...This is basically just an organizational tool/exercise for me that nobody else would even care to find... but if you've just wandered onto this page by accident...
+I hope you like it, too! |

-© 1980-2023 BY JEFF HAUSE
+© 1980-2024 BY JEFF HAUSE

 Logo Design: https://de.cooltext.com/Logo-Design-Gold-Outline; https://de.cooltext.com/Crazy-Killer